philippwendland/Multimodal_Neural_ODEs/Readme.md

 # Multimodal Neural Ordinary Differential Equations

 Here we present the material (code and results) corresponding to publication of the Multimodal Neural Ordinary Differential Equations (MultiNODEs) presented in Wendland, Birkenbihl et al. [1].
 The MultiNODE approach is a generative model which builds on the Neural ODEs [2] and extends it to be able to deal with missing data and static variables.
-In consequence, the proposed MultiNODEs can handle and generate fully sythetic patient trajectories from complex, incomplete clinical data.
+In consequence, the proposed MultiNODEs can handle and generate fully synthetic patient trajectories from complex, incomplete clinical data.
 The MultiNODEcode adapts some code of other repositories, namely the Neural Ordinary Differential Equations [2], the "Handling Incomplete Data using VAEs" paper [3] and the "Adaptive Checkpoint Adjoint Method for Gradient Estimation in Neural ODE" paper [4].

 Explanations to the computed methods can be found in the main.py file and in [1].